Five Scottish Outlander Castles tour

 Built in the 1400s and 1500s by the Stewart kings of Scotland , the now-ruined palace is set among the spectacular surrounds of Linlithgow Loch and Peel.

-3 Stirling Castle
+3 Midhope Castle

 4 Doune Castle